anton-smirnov-robert/weaver/content/mechanization of scientific research.md

 After drawing the rapid consequences of such, we finally suggests a distopia that reverse by thematisation of automaticity.

+Reductive physicalism: everything can be explained in the language of physics.
+Biology can be reduced to physics.
+There is a continuity betwe theroies Continuities between disciplines

 evaluate the mathemata of several authors
 F. Hayek's market system, M. Polanyi's Republic of Science and the actual organization of scientific research that is schematize based on